CQCL/pytket-quantinuum/examples/hybrid-compute/README.md

 #### Compilation to Wasm

 The command below will compile a *.c source file into a Wasm binary.
+The Wasm binary, `lib.wasm` will be located in the directory clang is executed.
 For a *.cpp source file, clang++ should be used intead of clang and lib.c should be replaced by lib.cpp.

 ```
 clang --no-standard-library -Wl,--no-entry -Wl,--export-all -o lib.wasm lib.c
 ```

-#### Use Compiled Wasm

-The compiled Wasm binary is located in the same location as *.c source file.
-To use this in your quantum program, you can copy-paste it into another folder, or ensure that the file path for your Wasm file handler points to this location.

-## Wasm Usage

-Some limitations exist on what kinds of functions or capabilities are enabled.

-1. Users can submit Wasm files generated from Rust or other languages so long as they don’t use Wasi features or break the Wasm memory sandbox.
-Random number generation* and file I/O are not allowed.
-2. Quantum programs can only call Wasm functions that accept multiple integers and return an integer.
-    * For example, examine the call `x = wasm_func(a, b, c);` The `wasm_func` function can exist in QASM where `a`, `b`, `c`, and `x` are classical registers.
-    * Such function calls do have timing restrictions.
-Wasm calls in quantum programs have been run that took multiple milliseconds.
-3. The state of a Wasm program persists between calls in the quantum programs within the limits of the chunking window (~300 shots).
-    * This means global variables can hold mutable state that is modified between calls.
-    * One can imagine using various global arrays.
-It's possible to have global pointers work with heap allocated data structures (for example using unsafe Rust features when compiling to Wasm).
-4. Quantum + Web Assembly programs have to come in under 6 MB*, currently.